brainhack-school2025/albert-plante_project/README.md

 * **ANTs for image registration**
 * 3D Slicer and FSLeyes for image visualization and ROI definition
 * Git and GitHub for Version Control
-* Python Packages: matplotlib, seaborn, scikit-learn, nilearn
+* Python Packages: 'matplotlib', 'nibabel', 'pandas', 'numpy'

 ### Data
 The data used in this study comes for NYU Abu Dabi (private dataset), where the MP2RAGE and Diffusion MRI acquisitions were performed on 9 healty subjects.
 Manuals segmentations of the optic nerve were also perfromed for both modalities to extract the relevant MRI metrics.